Services

 Overview

-The Canadian Nuclear Safety Commission’s Participant Funding Program helps eligible individuals and organizational representatives take part in CNSC processes for specific projects or matters of regulatory interest.
-It can cover professional fees, travel and incidentals, honoraria for chiefs or elders or holders of Indigenous traditional knowledge or community knowledge, and administrative costs.
+The Canadian Nuclear Safety Commission offers participant funding to help eligible applicants take part in CNSC processes for a specific project or matter of regulatory interest.
+It may cover professional fees, travel and incidentals, honoraria for chiefs or elders, or holders of Indigenous traditional knowledge or community knowledge, and administrative costs.

 /100